 This festival is still celebrated throughout Orissa in memory of the maritime glory of ancient Kalinga.

 Apart from other places of Orissa, Baliyatra is celebrated with much pomp and grandeur in the historic city of Cuttack for seven days from Kartika Purnima (full-moon day of the month Kartika).
 Lakhs of people congregate in the famous Baliyatra festival of Cuttack city, where a fair is organized.

-Toy boats, made up of paper or banana peels, lit up with candles are floated on water, accompanied by blowing of conch and occasional burst of crackers.
-It is a pretty sight to thousands of boats with blinking lights floating on the river at night, before they are swallowed up by the tide.
+Toy boats, made up of paper or banana peels, lit up with candles are floated on water, accompanied by blowing of conch and an occasional burst of crackers.
+It is a pretty sight to watch thousands of boats with blinking lights floating on the river at night, before they are swallowed up by the tide.

-Though the ancient ports are extinct, but the memory of past traditions is preserved through these annual cultural celebrations.
+Though the ancient ports are extinct, the memory of past traditions is preserved through these annual cultural celebrations.

 If you like this post, please consider following the blog.

 Please like, share and/or leave feedback in comments below!